 IPVanish has been caught logging data for US authorities in the past, and there is no guarantee they won’t do it again.
 IPVanish fails the background check.

 Background Check and Jurisdiction winner: Surfshark

 While you can expect any top VPN to provide comparable levels of privacy and security, the speed of VPN services varies all over the place.
 Some, like NordVPN with its NordLynx protocol, are lightning-fast.
 Others move more like molasses than lightning.
 When it comes to IPVanish vs Surfshark speed tests, the results will tell the tale.

 Thanks to their upgrade to the WireGuard VPN protocol, Surfshark is now one of the fastest VPNs in the world.
-IPVanish has not upgraded to WireGuard.
-They still run the industry-standard OpenVPN protocol, which tests out much slower than WireGuard.
-Usually, WireGuard seriously outperforms OpenVPN, as we saw in the NordVPN vs IPVanish comparison.
+IPVanish is in the process of upgrading to WireGuard on all of their device apps.
+Additionally, they still run the industry-standard OpenVPN protocol, which is usually slower than WireGuard.
+In our tests, WireGuard seriously outperforms OpenVPN, as we saw in the NordVPN vs IPVanish comparison.
 So let’s see if the same holds true here.

 Note: We run our speed tests on a 500 Mbps internet connection from our lab in the United States.

 Test #1: Los Angeles